 As we all watch events in Washington unfold, each of us knows that the organizations we work for expect us to behave ethically in all that we do.
-We sign confidentiality agreements; we complete conflict of canstockphoto13989561interest disclosures and we receive ethics training.
+We sign confidentiality agreements; we complete conflict of interest disclosures and we receive ethics training.

-Whether you consider yourself a “rules follower” or one who likes to “ask for forgiveness, not permission”, you know that you must act ethically and lawfully.
+Whether you consider yourself a “rules follower” or one who likes to “ask for forgiveness, not permission”, you know that you must act ethically and lawfully.

 I appreciate the advice I received from a boss early in my career – always do what’s right for the organization.
 If there is any doubt when I fill out my conflict of interest form, I error on the side of disclosing more rather than withholding information.